How to Clean a Tie: Everything You Need to Know A complete guide to caring for, silk, wool, cotton, microfiber and more

 Every evening when you get home from work, though you probably want to get your tie off as quickly as possible, taking a minute to remove your tie properly can make all the difference.
 If you forcefully yank your tie through the knot, you run the risk of ruining the tie’s shape.
 Instead, loosen the knot before removing and consider reversing the steps you took when tying it.
 Another no-no is leaving the knots in your ties when not in use.
 This is a sure way to create permanent creases in your tie that will leave your tie looking rumpled and limp.

 Storing Your Ties

 Ties are delicate and easily disfigured.
-After you’ve gently removing your tie, hang it up immediately to help the creases from your not fall out.
+After you’ve gently removed your tie, hang it up immediately to help the creases from your knot fall out.
 Though rolling your ties and placing them in a drawer doesn’t necessarily damage them, in the long term, draping your ties on a tie rack or hanger will better retain its form and reduce wrinkling.
 Investing in a tie rack will make your tie storing and organizing much easier, and your ties will last longer too.

 The exception to this rule is square-tipped knit ties.
 These ties fare better being rolled up loosely and stored.
 This will ensure that your tie won’t stretch out or lose its shape.

 Unlike the rest of your laundry, it’s best to avoid cleaning a tie unless you have no other option.
 Washing ties is a risky game due to the delicate fabrics and meticulous stitching.
 But if you are careful and attentive to your ties needs, everything should go smoothly.
 While some people will tell you that some ties can be machine washed and machine dried, we have found this to be nothing more than wishful thinking.
 Ties should be either hand washed or dry cleaned, depending on the material.
 We also recommend air drying your ties in all cases — do not tumble dry or you may damage the integrity of the shell or lining.
 Follow the information below for best results.